Mic92/nixpkgs-review/README.md

 nix-shell> nixpkgs-review comments
 ```

+For larger rebuilds, it can come in handy to see which packages still need to be build.
+This can be achieved with the `--nom` flag.
+This enables the `nix-output-monitor` (https://git.maralorn.de/nix-output-monitor/about/) which informs about remote builders, down- and uploads and displays a build graph.

+To use this feature, make sure to install `nix-output-monitor` first.

 ## Using nixpkgs-review in scripts or other programs

 After building, `nixpkgs-review` will normally start a `nix-shell` with the